MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/service-admin-faq.md

 ### <a name="how-does-security-work-in-power-bi"></a>Como funciona a segurança no Power BI?

-A Microsoft criou o Power BI com base no Office 365 que, por sua vez, se baseia nos serviços do Azure como o Azure Active Directory.
+A Microsoft criou o Power BI com base no Microsoft 365 que, por sua vez, se baseia nos serviços do Azure como o Azure Active Directory.
 Para obter uma descrição geral da arquitetura do Power BI, veja [Segurança do Power BI](service-admin-power-bi-security.md).

 ## <a name="next-steps"></a>Passos seguintes